Hack4Krak/TasksTemplate/README.md

 The repository includes basic tools for verifying, parsing, and task creation.

+> [!IMPORTANT]
+> Workflows by default don't run on pull request from forks on private repositories.
+To enable them edit your organization settings.
+> Refer to [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-forks-of-private-repositories) for more information.

 For more information check out [our documentation](docs/)!

 ## Development